 The neighborhood stands out for its transportation options, with a strong reliance on public transportation and a notable number of residents who walk or bike to work.
 This is likely due to the fact that many people work within their place of residence or in the same county.
 With longer than average commuting times, this community is accustomed to navigating the urban environment.

-Families in this neighborhood show a distinct structure, with a higher number of grandchild-led households and living alone for both males and females.
+Families in this neighborhood show a distinct structure, with a higher number of grandchild within households and living alone for both males and females.
 This area has lower rates of married couple families and same-sex spouses.
 Men and women in the neighborhood are more likely to be never married or separated, while women are particularly likely to be separated.

 Education levels are varied, with a considerable number of residents having not completed any schooling, attended nursery school, or reached a 9th-12th grade education without obtaining a diploma.
 However, there is also a significant percentage of residents with a GED or alternative credential.